Murrrph/Cryptography/README.md

 # Cryptography
-A collection of simple cryptographic functions written in python.
+A collection of simple cryptographic scripts written in python.